dbcook/openrocket-database/README.md

 has been through several iterations including code dives and is pretty accurate, but it's somewhat Mac centric because that's what I use most.

-The LOC Precision file is effectively complete, and the Estes file is probably 80-90% complete.
+The LOC Precision file is effectively complete, and the Estes file is very nearly - probably 95% - complete.
 Both represent really major improvements over the previous state of things, but more work is needed.
 The newly added Top Flight and competition chute/streamer files are in pretty good shape.
 Most items still need validation checks put into the `ork`